rilieo/oogle-unphotos/README.md

     - The system stores the photo in the database, assigning it a unique identifier for easy retrieval.
     - The system provides feedback to the user through visual confirmation.
   - Alternative Flow:
-    - The user uploads a file type that is unsupported i.e. not an image or exceeds a size limit.
+    - The user uploads a file type that is unsupported i.e. exceeds a size limit.
       - The system prompts the user to select another file.
     - The user exits out of the upload modal
       - The user returns to the view of all the photos.